fire1ce/3os.org/docs/mac-os/homebrew/homebrew-snippets.md

 brew unpin <formula>
 ```

-## Uninstall brew package and dependencies
+## Uninstall Brew Package and Dependencies

 Remove package's dependencies (does not remove package):